5 Onboarding Tips to Boost Employee Engagement and Retention

 A lot of organizations that have a formal onboarding program do really well in the first few weeks.
 After that, things kind of taper off — the new employee settles into their role a bit, and everyone just assumes that they’re doing fine.

 After the first few weeks, onboarding activities don’t have to be frequent, but they have to be purposeful and useful.
 It’s best to focus on relationship-building and company culture activities so that new employees feel socially connected and supported.
+To do so, you can also rely on HR systems such as SenseHR to manage and support your workforce.

 Focus on relationships

 Efficient onboarding programs boost employee engagement because they focus on quickly integrating new hires into the collective.
 Strong relationships are crucial to making new employees feel supported and valued.
+You can help build these relationships faster when you incorporate certain activities into your employee onboarding program, such as:

-• New employee mentorship — create a buddy system in which new employees are paired with veteran employees who can help them navigate company waters for the first few weeks.
+• New employee mentorship.
+Create a buddy system in which new employees are paired with veteran employees who can help them navigate company waters for the first few weeks.

-• Set up personal introductions — organize get-to-know-each-other meetings between the new employee and several of their close coworkers and other important stakeholders.
+• Set up personal introductions.
+Organize get-to-know-each-other meetings between the new employee and several of their close coworkers and other important stakeholders.

-• Encourage participation in different company programs — these programs can range from informal workout sessions on the premises to formal employee advocacy initiatives.
+• Encourage participation in different company programs.
+These programs can range from informal workout sessions on the premises to formal employee advocacy initiatives.

 Set clear expectations